AndreaHobby/DiabetesProject/README.md

 ### Step 3 Modeling

-The continuous variables used for time in hospital, # of lab procedures, # of procedures, # of medications, # of outpatient visits, # of emergency visits, # of admissions, and # of diagnoses.
+The continuous variables used for time in hospital, # of lab procedures, # of procedures, # of medications, # of outpatient visits, # of emergency visits, # of admissions, # of inpatient visits, and # of diagnoses.

-The categorical variables used were age, race, gender, readmission and medication change.
+The categorical variables used were age, race, gender, readmission, payer code, disbetes medication and medication change.

 Since this is healthcare utilization data, I wanted to learn the spread of the variables of interest that will be used in the model.
 I have created histogram that showed the skewness of the variables of interest.